6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 Example Message

-This adjustment reflects rising operating costs over the past year, including fuel, insurance and vehicle maintenance, as well as continued investment in equipment, training and safety measures.
-These updates ensure I can maintain the same high standard of care, reliability and consistency for all the dogs.
+Hello everyone, I wanted to give you plenty of notice that from 1st April, the price for regular dog walks will increase from £15 to £17 per walk.
+This adjustment reflects rising operating costs over the past year, including fuel, insurance, and vehicle maintenance, as well as continued investment in equipment, training, and safety measures.
+These changes allow me to maintain the same high standard of care, reliability, and consistency for all the dogs.
+Thank you so much for your ongoing trust and support.
+As always, feel free to get in touch if you have any questions.
+[Your Name]

 6. Giving Proper Notice